fabianoriccardi/killed-by-microsoft/.github/ISSUE_TEMPLATE/add-an-obituary.md

 ---
 name: "Add an Obituary \U0001F480"
-about: Report a dead or dying product to Killed by Google.
+about: Report a dead or dying product to Killed by Microsoft.

 ---